0xAX/asm/content/asm_3.md

 int_to_str:
         ;; High part of the dividend.
 The low part is in the rax register.
         ;; The div instruction works as div operand => rdx:rax / operand.
-        ;; The reminder is stored in rdx and the quotient in rax. mov rdx, 0
+        ;; The remainder is stored in rdx and the quotient in rax. mov rdx, 0
         ;; Set the divisor to 10.
         mov rbx, 10
         ;; Divide the sum stored in `rax.
-The resulting quotient will be stored in `rax`, ;; and the reminder will be stored in the `rdx` register. div rbx
+The resulting quotient will be stored in `rax`, ;; and the remainder will be stored in the `rdx` register. div rbx
-        ;; Add 48 to the reminder to get a string ASCII representation of the number value. add rdx, 48
+        ;; Add 48 to the remainder to get a string ASCII representation of the number value. add rdx, 48
-        ;; Store the reminder on the stack. push rdx
+        ;; Store the remainder on the stack. push rdx
         ;; Increase the counter.
         inc rcx